Cuba-Tech26/Cuba-Dev/README.md

 - 👋 Hi, I’m @Cuba-Tech26
-- 👀 I’m interested in web development
+- 👀 I’m interested in web/App development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me anselem2016@gmail.com

 <!---